 BC has one of the most complicated geological settings on Earth.
-Ancient island terranes rising from the ocean floor collided with the North American continent, were squeezed upwards to build the mountains of BC.
-The past life preserved in these rocks is now visible as fossils which help us understand the deep history of BC and its geologic past.
-Fossils have played an important role in BC’s economy helping to locate mineral deposits, oil and gas.
-Fossil layers assist us in placing rock layers in relation to each other and figure out their age.
-The chemical characteristics of the fossils and changes to them in the rocks help zero in on valuable natural resource deposits.
+Ancient island terranes rising from the ocean floor collided with the North American continent, where they were squeezed upwards to build the mountains of BC.
+The past life preserved in these rocks is now visible as fossils, which help us understand the deep history of BC and its geologic past.
+Fossils have played an important role in BC’s economy, helping to locate mineral deposits, oil and gas.
+Many fossils contain particular chemicals; change in the character of such compounds can reveal the history of the deposit containing the fossils and give us clues to the location and nature of resource deposits.
+Fossil layers can also assist us in placing rock layers in relation to each other and figuring out their age.

 Fossils are primarily found in sedimentary rocks from many basins in the province.
-Volcanic rocks such as ash also may preserve fossils.
-BC has some of the most important fossil localities in the world such as the Burgess Shale (UNESCO World Heritage Site), Mount Robson Provincial Park (Ediacaran fauna), Wapiti Lake Provincial Park (fossil fishes and ichthyosaurs), northeastern BC (diverse invertebrates, vertebrates, track ways), Haida Gwaii (e.g., diverse mollusks 220-20 Ma), Nanaimo Group on Vancouver Island and Gulf Islands (e.g., marine vertebrates and mollusks), McAbee and other Eocene beds of BC interior (plants, insects, fishes, other vertebrates), and Cenozoic invertebrates and vertebrates along coastal and southern Vancouver Island.
+Volcanic rocks, such as ash, also may preserve fossils.
+BC has some of the most important fossil localities in the world such as the Burgess Shale (a UNESCO World Heritage Site containing fossils from the Middle Cambrian period), Mount Robson Provincial Park (containing Ediacaran fauna), Wapiti Lake Provincial Park (fossil fishes and ichthyosaurs), northeastern BC (diverse invertebrates, vertebrates, track ways), Haida Gwaii (diverse mollusks 220–20 million years old), the Nanaimo Group on Vancouver Island and in the Gulf Islands (marine vertebrates and mollusks), the McAbee and other Eocene beds in the BC interior (plants, insects, fishes and other vertebrates) and Cenozoic invertebrates and vertebrates in coastal and southern Vancouver Island.

 Pre-1900 Collection History

-Over 2000 specimens are part of the Museum’s early collections before 1900.
+Over 2000 specimens are part of the museum’s early collections from before 1900.
 Many of these were collected by Dr. Charles Newcombe, a notable BC naturalist and historian.
-Other early fossil finds were made by intriguing people of BC’s past such as: George Mercer Dawson of the Geological Survey of Canada, Lady Douglas – wife of Sir James Douglas appointed Governor in 1858 of Vancouver Island and BC, and Captains Devereux and Gardner – well know sea captains of coastal BC.
-Many of the fossils were identified and mentioned in volumes on Mesozoic Fossils (1876-1903) by Joseph Frederick Whiteaves who joined the paleontology branch of the Geological Survey of Canada at Montreal in 1875.
-We still regularly refer to these volumes to initiate identification of fossils from Haida Gwaii, Vancouver Island, and the Gulf Islands.
+Other early fossil finds were made by some intriguing figures from BC’s past, among them George Mercer Dawson of the Geological Survey of Canada; Lady Amelia Douglas, the wife of Sir James Douglas who was appointed governor of the Colony of British Columbia in 1858; Captain John Devereux, the dockmaster at Esquimalt harbour 1886–1906; and Captain Gardner, a local sea captain of some renown.
+Many of the fossils were identified and mentioned in volumes on Mesozoic Fossils (1876-1903) by Joseph Frederick Whiteaves, who joined the paleontology branch of the Geological Survey of Canada at Montreal in 1875.
+We still regularly refer to these volumes to initiate identification of fossils from Haida Gwaii, Vancouver Island and the Gulf Islands.
 These older collections are important to show changes in the original sites as they eroded and revealed different fossils over time.

-The RBCM’s paleontology collections have grown from about 2000 specimens in the late 1800s to over 60,000 specimens today.
-Much growth occurred over the last ten years mainly from donations and some from research and field collections.
-Fossils are the RBCM’s most rapidly growing collection at this time and are the basis of new scientific papers on a regular basis.
-Today, many of BC’s fossils remain in non-BC museums and institutions (e.g., Edmonton, Calgary, Drumheller, Ottawa, Toronto, Washington DC, London UK) and in private collections.
-One of our goals is to develop the RBCM’s fossil collections through donations and research to more completely represent the diversity of past life found in BC rocks over its long and complex geological history.
+The museum’s paleontology collections have grown from about 2000 specimens in the late 1800s to over 60,000 specimens today.
+Much growth has occurred over the last ten years, mainly from donations and from research and field collection.
+Fossils are the museum’s most rapidly growing collection at this time and are frequently the basis for new scientific papers.
+Today, many of BC’s fossils remain in museums, institutions and private collections outside the province (in Edmonton, Calgary, Drumheller, Ottawa, Toronto, Washington DC and London, England, among other locations).
+One of our goals is to develop the fossil collections through donations and research to more completely represent the diversity of past life found in BC rocks over its long and complex geological history.

-In 2008, a donation of over 20,000 specimens was accepted by the RBCM.
+In 2008, a donation of over 20,000 specimens was accepted by the Royal BC Museum.
 A second large collection arrived in late 2010.
 The majority of these fossils were collected from Vancouver Island and the Gulf Islands (Nanaimo Group rocks) and they are about 70-80 million years old.
-The latter largest collection was declared a National Treasure.
+This second large collection was declared a National Treasure.
 The anonymous donor had collected the fossils over 35 years.
-The largest fossil is about 1 metre size and the smallest less than 1 cm.
-Examples of the marine fossils include ammonites, bivalves, gastropods, crustaceans (crabs, lobsters), and vertebrate bones (e.g. birds, marine reptiles).
-The fossils represent offshore marine and near shore life that existed when the dinosaurs lived on land to the east on the North American continent.
-The climate was warmer than today.
-Some of the vegetation included palms and cycads.
+The largest fossil is about 1 metre across and the smallest less than 1 cm.
+Examples of the marine fossils include ammonites, bivalves, gastropods, crustaceans (crabs and lobsters) and vertebrate bones (e.g. birds, marine reptiles).
+The fossils represent offshore marine and near-shore life that existed when the dinosaurs lived on land to the east on the North American continent.
+The climate was warmer than today, and some of the vegetation included palms and cycads.

-Citizens of British Columbia play an important role in donating fossils to the BC Museums and institutions.
-Many new species and important rare specimens have been collected by the public.
-To date, most of the RBCM’s fossil collections have been made through public donations.
-Careful documentation of site locations, the type of rock where the fossil was found, and its association with other fossils greatly increases the scientific value of a fossil.
+Citizens of British Columbia play an important role in donating fossils to BC museum and institutions.
+Many new species and rare specimens have been collected by the public.
+To date, most of the fossil collection has been donated by the public.
+Careful documentation of find site locations, the fossil's association with other fossils and the type of rock it was found in greatly increase the scientific value of a fossil.

-Over 100 type or figured fossil specimens are stored separately in the fossil type cabinet.
+Over 100 type specimens are stored separately in the fossil type cabinet.
 Several of the new genera/species are named after local collectors for their significant finds and contributions to paleontology.
 This is a great honour for a collector.
 Some examples of recent additions to the type collection include:

 - Acila (Truncacila) grahami Squires and Saul, 2006 (holotype and paratypes, bivalves, Nanaimo Group), donated by R. Graham